Guías y buenas prácticas

 Findable and Accessible:

-Data should be easy to locate for both humans and computer systems, ensuring they can be retrieved and used in the future.
+Data should be easy to locate for both people and computer systems, so they can be retrieved and used in the future.
 Recommended practices include:

 1. Assign unique and persistent identifiers (DOI, Handle, UUID).